uo-ec607/lectures/12-parallel/12-parallel.md

 Graphical Processing Units, or GPUs, are specialised chipsets that were originaly built to perform the heavy lifting associated with rendering graphics.
 It's important to realise that not all computers have GPUs.
 Most laptops come with so-called [integrated graphics](https://www.laptopmag.com/articles/intel-hd-graphics-comparison), which basically means that the same processor is performing both regular and graphic-rendering tasks.
 However, gaming and other high-end laptops (and many desktop computers) include a dedicated GPU card.
 For example, the Dell Precision 5530 that I'm writing these lecture notes on has a [hybrid graphics](https://wiki.archlinux.org/index.php/hybrid_graphics) setup with two cards: 1) an integrated Intel GPU (UHD 630) and 2) a discrete NVIDIA Quadro P2000.

 So why am I telling you this?
 Well, it turns out that GPUs also excel at non-graphic computation tasks.
 The same processing power needed to perform the millions of parallel calculations for rendering 3-D games or architectural software, can be put to use on scientific problems.
 How exactly this was discovered involves an interesting backstory of supercomputers being built with Playstations.
 (Google it.)
 But the short version is that modern GPUs comprise *thousands* of cores that can be run in parallel.
-Or, as a colleague once memorably described it to me: "GPUs are basically just really, really good at doing linear algebra."
+Or, as my colleague [David Evans](http://econevans.com/) once memorably described it to me: "GPUs are basically just really, really good at doing linear algebra."

 Still, that's about as much as I want to say about GPUs for now.
 Installing and maintaining a working GPU setup for scientific purposes is a much more complex task.
 (And, frankly, overkill for the vast majority of econometric or data science needs.)
 We may revisit the topic when we get to the machine learning section of the course in a few weeks.^[Advanced machine learning techniques like [deep learning](https://blog.rstudio.com/2018/09/12/getting-started-with-deep-learning-in-r/) are particularly performance-dependent on GPUs.]
 Thus, and while the general concepts carry over, everything that we've covered today is limited to CPUs.